The Science Behind Why You Crave Sugar: 4 Reasons We Seek Sweets

 Here are a few tips for reducing sugar cravings to feel your best:

-1. Be concious of your hunger, and eat when you feel hungry.
+Be conscious of your hunger and eat when you feel hungry.
 Allowing yourself to get to an extreme level of hunger may trigger your body to crave carbs and sugars to get a quick energy boost.

-4. Check labels.
-Sugars often hides in processed foods under other names that end in “-ose.”
+Check labels.
+Sugars often hide in processed foods under other names that end in “-ose.”
 Try to check the nutrition facts label before purchasing processed foods to avoid consuming unwanted sugars.

-What do your sugar cravings mean?
+What does craving sugar mean?
 It’s not a one size fits all answer, but taking time to notice your eating habits, emotions, and common cravings may hold the answer.
 Trying a few of our tips for reducing sugar cravings, along with consuming a balanced diet, is a great starting point to reduce the amount of added sugar in your diet.

 At PlateJoy, we offer customized healthy meal plans to help you save time, money, and enhance your wellbeing.
 If you want to reduce sugar intake, but aren’t sure what to cook, we offer hundreds of recipes catered to precisely what you need–including the option of meal plans with no added sugar.
 Check out a free trial to access recipes, shopping lists, and meal plans that will help you meet your health goals.